albar965/littlenavmap-manual/en/INTRO.md

 ## First Start {#first-start}

 The [Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) dialog will be shown when starting _Little Navmap_ for the first time.
-From there you can select all recognized Flight Simulators and load their scenery libraries into _Little Navmap_&#039;s internal database.
+From there you can select all recognized Flight Simulators and load their scenery libraries into _Little Navmap_'s internal database.
 One database is kept for each simulator and can be changed on the fly in the [Scenery Library](SCENERY.md#scenery-library-menu) menu.

 A warning dialog will be shown when starting _Little Navmap_ the first time on a system without any flight simulator installations.
 See chapter [Running without Flight Simulator Installation](RUNNOSIM.md#running-without-flight-simulator-installation) for more information on this.